 Samantha pursues her broader research interests by serving as a senior editorial advisory board member of The Journal of Risk Finance (JRF), an Emerald Publications journal which provides a rigorous forum for the publication, both by academics and practitioners, of theoretical and empirical research related to the financing of risk, with a long-standing focus on issues of market convergence.
 She was originally the founding Managing Editor of JRF in 1999, initially published by Institutional Investor Journals/Euromoney, before its successful sale to its current publisher.
 She has also served as Special Editor, Risk Management, for The Journal of Alternative Investments, another Institutional Investor journal.

 Samantha received an M.B.A. in Analytic Finance and Statistics from the University of Chicago Booth School of Business.
 She also holds an M.A. in Economics from the University of Toronto, and graduated with a B.Sc.
 (Honors) in Mathematics from Imperial College, London.
-Her biography has been published in the Marquis publications Who’s Who in America, Who’s Who in Finance and Business (formerly Finance and Industry), Who’s Who of Emerging Leaders, Who’s Who of American Women, and Canadian Who’s Who (University of Toronto Press).
-She was recently honored by the Girl Scouts of Greater New York as a Woman of Distinction, for her work in Science, Technology, Engineering and Mathematics (STEM).
+Her biography has been published in the Marquis’ Who’s Who in America, Who’s Who in Finance and Business (formerly Finance and Industry), Who’s Who of Emerging Leaders, Who’s Who of American Women, and Canadian Who’s Who (University of Toronto Press).
+In 2013, she was honored by the Girl Scouts of Greater New York as a Woman of Distinction, for her activities in Science, Technology, Engineering and Mathematics (STEM).

-Samantha currently serves as a member of the board of directors for two not-for-profit organizations: Glynwood, which focuses on sustainable agriculture and regional food systems; and the Hudson Valley Shakespeare Festival, the premier Shakespeare company in the region.
-She recently joined the leadership council of Black Rock Forest Consortium, a 4,000-acre natural living laboratory for field-based scientific research and education, operated by a consortium of twenty-three colleges and universities, public and independent schools, and scientific and cultural institutions.
+Samantha currently serves as a member of the board of directors of three not-for-profit organizations: Glynwood, which focuses on sustainable agriculture and regional food systems; Hudson Valley Shakespeare Festival, the premier Shakespeare company in the region; and subsequent to being honored by the Girl Scouts of Greater New York, she has also joined their board.
+She is also a member of the leadership council of Black Rock Forest Consortium, a 4,000-acre natural living laboratory for field-based scientific research and education, operated by a consortium of twenty-three colleges and universities, public and independent schools, and scientific and cultural institutions.